Brown sugar oatmilk shaken espresso drinks are taking over social media.

 - 2Select ‘Customise’

 - 5Choose ‘Brown Sugar Syrup’

 - 6Choose the number of pumps you want

 - 8Pay and pick up

 Does Starbucks have brown sugar cold foam?

+Yes, they do.
 You can ask the barista to add brown syrup to the dairy before steaming for a delicious brown sugar cold foam finish.
 It is possible to ask the same for a hot drink order as well.